neteodorochavez/msds610-eda-pandas/README.md

 pip install matplotlib
 ```

-## Our Process
+## Our Process <do we need this header?>

 ### Benefits of Pandas Library (Joleena)

 Python's Pandas library is a powerful tool for EDA because of its flexibility with data manipulation using its provided functions, as well as its compatability with other commonly-used Python packages in data science such as scipy, numpy, and matplotlib.
 Pandas provides an organized and easy-to-read [documentation](https://pandas.pydata.org/pandas-docs/stable/reference/index.html) to help teach you how to use its different functions.
+In pandas, a data table is referred to as `DataFrame`.

 ### Importing Data (Joleena)